Skip to content

 In 1979, observations with an X-ray telescope revealed that Vega was an X-ray emitter.
 At the time, Vega was the only main sequence star beyond the Sun known to be an X-ray source.

 In 1983, the Infrared Astronomical Satellite (IRAS) detected an excess of infrared radiation coming from Vega.
 This indicated the presence of a circumstellar disk of dust.
 Vega was the first star known to have one.
 The disk extends for hundreds of astronomical units.
-High-resolution images of the dust were produced by the Spitzer Space Telescope in 2005.
+High-resolution images of the dust were produced by NASA’s Spitzer Space Telescope in 2005.
 Observations with the Palomar Testbed Interferometer in 2001, the CHARA array in 2006, and the Infrared Optical Telescope Array in 2011 showed evidence of an inner dust band around the star.

 Vega has an unusually low metallicity and observations suggest that it is a weak Lambda Boötis star, a chemically peculiar star with a very low abundance of iron peak elements in its surface layers.
 There is no clear explanation for the existence of such stars.

-Vega was the North Pole star around 12000 BCE and will be again around 13700 CE, when precession of the equinoxes takes it within 5° of true north.
+Vega was the North Pole star – the nearest visible star to the north celestial pole – around 12000 BCE and will be again around 13700 CE, when precession of the equinoxes takes it within 5° of true north.
 It was and will be the Earth’s brightest North Star.
-Polaris (Alpha Ursae Minoris), the current North Star, is only the 48th brightest star.
+Polaris (Alpha Ursae Minoris), the current North Star, is only the 48th brightest star in the sky.

 Name